netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 ### The "period-of-time" Grouping {#sec-period}

-   The "period-of-time" grouping ({{pt-tree}}) represents a time period using either a start ("period-start") and end date and time ("period-end"), or a start ("period-start") and a positive time duration ("duration").
+   The "period-of-time" grouping ({{pt-tree}}) represents a time period using either a start date and time ("period-start") and end date and time ("period-end"), or a start date and time ("period-start") and a positive time duration ("duration").
 For the first format, the start of the period MUST be before the end of the period.
+If neither an end date and time nor a duration is indicated, the period is considered to last forever or as a one-shot schedule.

    The "period-description" includes a description of the period.
 No constraint is imposed on the structure nor the use of this parameter.